Ana Obregón: Education

-She obtained a Masters degree in biology (specializing in zoology) from the Universidad Complutense de Madrid.
+She obtained a master's degree in biology, specializing in zoology, from the Complutense University of Madrid and a Master of Business Administration in construction and real estate companies.

-Film appearances
+Career

-She is best known to American audiences for her role as Bo Derek's sidekick in 1984's Bolero.
+She made her film debut in 1979 and had an international film career with several films of medium resonance.
+She is best known to American audiences for her role as Bo Derek's sidekick in Bolero (1984).
 She also starred in Jules Verne's Mystery on Monster Island (1981) and the 3-D action adventure film Treasure of the Four Crowns (1983) with Tony Anthony.
-She also appeared in an episode of Who's the Boss?, playing Ana, Tony Micelli's Italian cousin.
+She also appeared in an episode of Who's the Boss? –playing Ana, Tony Micelli's Italian cousin– and in an episode of The A-Team.

+In the mid-1980s she began her career in television in Spain.
+Between 1993 and 1998 she hosted the prime-time game show ¿Qué apostamos? along with Ramón García on Televisión Española (TVE).
+The success with this show allowed her to host numerous television galas and special shows from then on.
+On 14–15 October 1994, she hosted the 23rd edition of the OTI Festival at Teatro Principal in Valencia along Francisco.

+Obregón hosted the New Year bells on TVE from the Puerta del Sol in: 1994/95, with Joaquín Prat; 1995/96 and 2004/05 with Ramón García; 2020/21 with Anne Igartiburu; and 2022/23 with Los Morancos.
+She was intended to host the 2021/22 edition, but was replaced by weatherman Jacob Petrus after testing positive for COVID-19.
+She also hosted the millennium bells in 1999/2000 on Antena 3, with Pedro Rollán.

+She made a career as a television actress, participating in series such as Hostal Royal Manzanares (1996–1997) and A las once en casa (1998–1999).
+In 2002, she created, scripted and starred in the series Ana y los 7.
+This series achieved great audience success, adding a total of 91 episodes in five seasons, and had remakes in Portugal, Mexico, Italy and Chile.

+She appeared as a contestant on Series 7 of ¡Mira quién baila!, in Series 4 of MasterChef Celebrity and as a panellist on Series 3 of Mask Singer: Adivina quién canta.

 In the gossip press

 A staple of the Spanish prensa rosa or gossip press, Obregón is also famous in Spain and Britain for a long relationship with Croatia striker Davor Šuker as well as a supposed liaison with the Real Madrid and England international football player David Beckham.
-This led to a spat with Beckham's wife Victoria who famously referred to the then 50-year-old as a "geriatric Barbie".
+This led to a spat with Beckham's wife Victoria.
 Obregón later denied any sexual misconduct on her part, but sued instead.